DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/week-view.md

 ### WeekView.TimeTableCellProps

-Describes properties passed to a component that renders a time scale cell.
+Describes properties passed to a component that renders a time table cell.

 Field | Type | Description
 ------|------|------------
-startDate | Date | Specifies the cell a start time. endDate | Date | Specifies the cell end time.
+startDate? | Date | Specifies the cell a start time. endDate? | Date | Specifies the cell end time. children? | ReactNode | A React node used to render the time table cell content.

 ### WeekView.AppointmentLayerProps